valleyjo/valleyjo.github.io/_posts/2021-08-12-dictionary-alternative.md

 3. A common and well-tested access pattern via `this[string key]`
   1. No additional tests needed when `ByteCollection` is accessed to test errors
 4. ByteCollection is the right place to add more functionality in the event it becomes required
-5. Readability is increased because each line in `GetBytesForIdsAsync` now operates on a similar level of abstraction
+5. Readability is increased because each line in `GetBytes` now operates on a similar level of abstraction

 A combination of #1 and #2 leads to easily covering all seven unit test cases.
 As one focuses directly on these small test cases, one is much more likely to consider the case sensitivity issue.
 It’s easy to forget the case sensitivity edge case when attempting to test functionality several levels deep in private methods.